-The Mercedes-Benz SL-Class is a hardtop roadster with plenty of power on tap and impressive handling—especially the AMG models.
-The SL550 and SL63 models are powered by a twin-turbo V-8 and the top-tier SL65 AMG is powered by a twin-turbo V-12.
+The Mercedes-Benz SL-Class is a hardtop roadster with plenty of power on tap and impressive handling—the AMG models especially, though.
+The SL550 and SL63 models are powered by a twin-turbo V-8 and the top-tier SL65 AMG relies on a twin-turbo V-12.

 The Mercedes-Benz SL-Class can trace its lineage all the way back to the 1950s-era 300SL, which replaced the original Gullwing.
 Through the 1960s, '70s, and '80s, the SL stayed roughly the same size but became heavier and more luxurious, with progressively larger and more powerful engines.
 In the mid-1990s, Mercedes-Benz's nomenclature changed, with the old 320SL and 600SL becoming the SL 320 and SL600.
 While the former had a 3.2-liter in-line six-cylinder engine, the SL600 came with a 389-horsepower, 6.0-liter V-12.

 For 2003, the SL-Class was completely redesigned for the first time since 1990, and though it again maintained roughly the same exterior size it had an edgier, sportier feel to go with its extensive luxury features.
 Most noteworthy was its new retractable hardtop—an evolution of the roof design that had previously been proven in the SLK-Class compact roadster.